 Apprenticeships are available to anyone over the age of 16 living in England.
 There are different entry requirements depending on the sector and job.

 Apprenticeship Levels

-There are various levels of apprenticeship that can applied for, depending on current skills and qualifications.
+There are various levels of apprenticeship your child could apply for depending on their current skills and qualifications.

-Apprenticeships are equivalent to the following levels:
+Apprenticeships have equivalent educational levels: